tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/WeCOS 小程序瘦身工具_intl.md

 ## Feature Description
-To improve smoothness of Mini Programs, WeChat only supports uploading compiled code packages with a size smaller than 1 MB.
+To make Mini Programs run more smoothly, WeChat only supports uploading compiled code packages with a size smaller than 1 MB.
 However, during development of Mini Programs, image resources often take up large space, and code packages may exceed 1 MB.

 With the WeCOS tool, image resources in Mini Programs can be automatically uploaded to COS, and then removed from the project directory with the image resource address in codes replaced by online address.
 As a result, the size of the code package is reduced.